Fu Yuncheng

-Fu Yuncheng (傅韵程; born 22 December 1998) is a Chinese footballer who plays as a defender for Nanjing City.
+Fu Yuncheng (傅韵程; born 22 December 1998) is a Chinese footballer who plays as a defender for China League Two club Dalian Kewei.

 Club career

 Fu played in the Dalian Pro youth system before being sent on loan to third-tier club Dalian Chanjoy on 10 March 2018.
 He made his senior debut in the 2018 Chinese FA Cup third round game against Zhejiang Yiteng on 10 April.
 He returned to Dalian the following season but was unable to break into the first team and was allowed to join Guangzhou R&F (now known as Guangzhou City) on 10 February 2020.

 Fu made his debut for Guangzhou R&F on 18 September 2020 in a Chinese FA Cup game against Shanghai Shenhua that ended in a 1–1 draw.
 This was followed by his league debut on 27 September against Shandong Luneng Taishan in a 0–0 draw.
 To gain more playing time, he was loaned out to third-tier club Sichuan Minzu for the 2021 China League Two season on 5 July 2021.